gabrielegenovese/master-thesis/doc-dottorato/domanda-dott.md

     Papers to conferences or research days and publications
 2. Your areas of interest that are not related to the studies you have pursued.

-During my university years, I have always been fascinated by theoretical and formal computer science, particularly logic and programming language theory.
-At the same time, I was intrigued by distributed algorithms and systems.
-For my Bachelor's thesis, I developed a static analyzer capable of extracting choreographic automata - an abstract model for communication in distributed systems - from Erlang programs.
-It is an ambitious project, and I continued working on it throughout my Master’s studies.
-Currently, a scientific paper based on this work is under publication.
-I contributed intermittently to the project from April 2023 to January 2025 as the main developer of the tool, always under the guidance of Professor Ivan Lanese.
-In recent months, other researchers have joined the project, including Professor Cinzia Di Giusto.
+My scientific interests:
+- programming languages theory
+- distributed algorithms and systems
+- static analysis
+- formal methods
+- compilers and interpreters
+- software verification

+Research experiences:
+- From April 2023 to January 2025: worked on a project, lead by Prof Ivan Lanese, to create a new tool that could extract Choreography Automata from real code.
+Publications: a bachelor thesis on July 2023 and a scientific paper on June 2025.
+I was involved as the main programmer of the tool.
+I was also able to participate in the meetings with some researchers to discuss the theoretical aspects of the tool.
+In that occasion, I experienced how scientific discussion are made between peers.
-Since February 2025, I have been doing an internship at the I3S lab under the supervision of Professor Di Giusto, where I'm studying multiparty session types and their implementability property.
+- Since February 2025, I am an intern at I3S, under the supervision of Prof Cinzia Di Giusto, where I'm studying multiparty session types and their implementability property.
+The project will include the enhancing of an existing model checking tool.

-Beyond academic work, I enjoy creating small personal programming projects, exploring different programming languages.
-With a few friends, I built and managed a small server cluster that provides various services (cloud, storage, messaging, etc...).
-All my projects follow an open-source and privacy-oriented philosophy.
+Other activities:
+- Manager of a distributed cluster of server where I self-host some cloud and image storage services for my family and friends
+- Participation to various computer science related competition (Hackathon, Capture The Flag)